Kang Tae-oh: Career

 In 2013, Kang made his acting debut in the web series After School: Lucky or Not together with the members of 5urprise – actor group formed by talent agency Fantagio.
-He then played supporting roles in MBC weekend drama Flower of Queen in 2015.
+He then played a supporting role in MBC weekend drama Flower of Queen in 2015.

-He also made his name in Vietnam by playing the lead role in the Korean-Vietnamese joint drama Forever Young.
+He also made his name in Vietnam by playing the male lead role Lee Jun-su in the Korean-Vietnamese joint drama Forever Young.

-In 2019, Kang joined the KBS historical drama The Tale of Nokdu, which earned him critical acclaim for acting in historical dramas.
-And in the same year, he made a special appearance in the MBC drama Love with Flaws playing the role of Oh Yeon-seo's ex-boyfriend, He later appeared in the Netflix original series My First First Love.
+In 2019, Kang joined the KBS historical drama The Tale of Nokdu, which earned him critical acclaim for acting in historical dramas; in the same year, he made a special appearance in the MBC drama Love with Flaws playing the role of Oh Yeon-seo's ex-boyfriend.
+He later appeared in the Netflix original series My First First Love.

 In 2020, Kang appeared in the JTBC drama Run On where he played an art student alongside Choi Soo-young.
-Later that same year, his contract with the same agency expired and he moved to Man of Creation (M.O.C), an agency established by former agency managers.
+Later that same year, his contract with Fantagio expired and he moved to Man of Creation (M.O.C), an agency established by his former agency's managers.

-In 2021, Kang appeared in the drama Doom at Your Service and the one-act drama Drama Special - The Effect of One Night on Farewell.
+In 2021, Kang appeared in the drama Doom at Your Service and the one-act drama Drama Special – The Effect of One Night on Farewell.

-In 2022, Kang made a special appearance in the drama Thirty-Nine by appearing as a friend of Lee Tae-hwan.
-Later in the same year, he played one of the main characters in the drama Extraordinary Attorney Woo; his last drama appearance before his military service in September 2022.
+In 2022, Kang made a special appearance in the drama Thirty-Nine as a friend of Lee Tae-hwan's character.
+Later in the same year, he played one of the main characters in the drama Extraordinary Attorney Woo, which was his last drama appearance before enlisting for his military service in September 2022.
+He ranked first for five consecutive weeks according to the TV topic analysis company Good Data Corporation in TV-OTT Drama Performer Buzzworthiness.

 Personal life

 Military enlistment

-Kang was set to enlist in the military with the earliest tentative enlistment date being in August or September.
-He was reported to be serving as a regular active duty soldier.

 On August 31, 2022, Kang announced at a fan meeting that he would enlist for his mandatory military service on September 20, 2022.
-He will conduct basic military training at the 37th Infantry Division Jeungpyeong-gun, Chungcheongbuk-do.
-After basic training, he will serve as an assistant training instructor with the same division.
+He conducted basic military training at the 37th Infantry Division Jeungpyeong County, North Chungcheong Province and then served as an assistant training instructor with the same division.
+Kang was discharged on March 19, 2024, after serving as an active duty soldier for 18 months.